osmode/remedy/README.md

 This code is Open Source and may be used under
 Apache License v.
 2.0

+This app dynamically pushes videos/stills/voice-to-text data to a server and displays the data in a web browser.
+To be used for remote consultations and first responder situations.

 Check out the "remedy_api" repository for the server-side code

 ======